COVID-19: The Disease & Vaccines

 How is the COVID-19 vaccine made?

-- mRNA vaccines — These types of vaccines provide the code, or blueprint, for making viral proteins.
+mRNA vaccines — These types of vaccines provide the code, or blueprint, for making viral proteins.
 COVID-19 mRNA vaccines provide the blueprint for the SARS-CoV-2 spike protein.
-After getting the shot, the vaccinated person’s dendritic cells near the injection site make the SARS-CoV-2 spike protein.
+Specialized immune system cells near the injection site make the SARS-CoV-2 spike protein.
 The immune system recognizes the protein as foreign and responds to remove it.
-In the process, the body creates a memory immune response, which will quickly activate in the future if the person is exposed to COVID-19 in the community.
+In the process, the body creates a memory immune response.
+If the person is exposed to the virus that causes COVID-19 in the future, their immune system will respond more quickly.
 Watch this animation to see how the COVID-19 mRNA vaccine works.
-Two COVID-19 mRNA vaccines are currently available.

 - Many individuals are recommended to get additional doses of mRNA vaccine.
 Talk to your healthcare provider if you are uncertain about how many doses you are recommended to receive.
 You can also find more information on this page of our website in the answer to “Who should get a booster dose of COVID-19 vaccine?”